joshdholtz/IJustWannaBuyThings/README.md

 Me too.

 ## Not the most suckiest Android In-app Billing wrapper
-I can't guarantee that this is the most complete or advance Android In-app Billing helper but it simple works for me - so suck it other helpers.
+I can't guarantee that this is the most complete or advanced Android In-app Billing helper but it simply works for me - so suck it other helpers.

 ### Subclassing IJustWannaBuyThingsActivity

-We didn't get this far yet - we just startd tonight
+We didn't get this far yet - we just started last night

 ````java